 Your studies in the heart of biblical and contemporary Israel will uniquely enrich your academic journey through an intensive encounter with the land, culture, and people of the Jewish State.
 In no other place on earth will you find the rich and complex diversity of Jewish ethnic and religious identities, music, worship, ritual, and spirituality that have evolved across centuries and continents.

-The Year-In-Israel Program brings our rabbinical, cantorial, and full-time education students to our Jerusalem campus.
+The Year-In-Israel Program brings our rabbinical, cantorial, and full-time concurrent M.A in Jewish Learning education students to our Jerusalem campus.
 Surrounded by biblical and contemporary Israel, you will begin your academic journey immersed in Hebrew language and text studies, as you get to know the land, culture, and people of Israel.
 In no other place on earth will you find the rich and complex diversity of Jewish ethnic and religious identities, music, worship, ritual, and spirituality hat have evolved across centuries and continents.
 The Richard J. Scheuer Seminar will introduce you to the multiple voices throughout Israeli society and the complex search for solidarity and mutual responsibility among Jews living in both Israel and the Diaspora through lectures, site visits, guest speakers, film, literature, and music.
 The Mandel Initiative for Visionary Leadership, with a focus on Israel and Jewish Peoplehood, will enable you to integrate your academic and clinical learning in a more meaningful way to help you shape your personal Jewish identity and professional aspirations.
 Learn more >

 The Israel Seminar offers a two-week immersion into the dynamics of contemporary Israel, with an emphasis on the Israeli nonprofit sector and Israel-Diaspora relations.
 Lectures and educational encounters will introduce you to a broad range of intellectual, cultural, religious, and political leaders, as well as their counterparts in nonprofit management and leadership in Israeli social service agencies, municipalities, and educational and cultural institutions.
 Learn more >